 Management and Support:

-The set of VPS services we offer is unmanaged, meaning that the server owner has full root access to their server, as such, and due to this nature of access, all VPS plans are not covered by the technical support when it comes to software.
-Think of it like buying a personal PC from any vendor (DELL, HP, etc), the vendor will supply the PC to you with an OS pre-installed, and then the user (yourself) will install and configure any additional software needed (ex: protection software, database software, etc), and also will be responsible for maintaining it in good condition (by configuring anti virus software, avoiding the use of untrusted software, configuring security and firewalls, etc).
+The set of VPS services we offer is unmanaged, meaning that the server owner has full root access to their server, as such, and due to this nature of access, all VPS plans are not covered by technical support when it comes to software.
+Think of it like buying a personal PC from any vendor (DELL, HP, etc), the vendor will supply the PC to you with an OS pre-installed, and then the user (yourself) will install and configure any additional software needed (ex: protection software, database software, etc), and also will be responsible for maintaining it in good condition (by configuring anti-virus software, avoiding the use of untrusted software, configuring security and firewalls, etc).

 Our scope of responsibility when it comes to VPS services extends to the part concerning the hardware only, for instance, providing power supply and maintaining network infrastructure for the main hypervisor that hosts the VMs (in accordance with the SLA).

-Although we may offer a complementary backup feature for the VPS services, it is not guaranteed backups will always be made or be available, and as such it is still your responsibility to take your own regular backups of your VPS software and apps.
+Although we may offer a complementary backup feature for the VPS services, it is not guaranteed backups will always be made or available, and as such it is still your responsibility to take your own regular backups of your VPS software and apps.

-Of course, having freedom and full control over your VPS does not mean you can utilize for any kind of purpose, your usage of the service should always be in accordance with the usage policies, so please carefully read the prohibited activities outlined in the Acceptable Use Policy of the service agreement.
+Of course, having freedom and full control over your VPS does not mean you can utilize it for any kind of purpose, your usage of the service should always be in accordance with the usage policies, so please carefully read the prohibited activities outlined in the Acceptable Use Policy of the service agreement.

 Some VPS network traffic is restricted network-wide to help prevent malicious actions, like reflected DDoS attacks.
 We know these restrictions also prevent functionality like configuring direct server return and using VPS servers as routers and site-to-site VPN gateways.
-Future changes to our network will support this functionality.
-Until then, some workarounds include using a VPN mesh network or overlay network.

 Px lines of VPS servers come with free 2 TB of monthly data transfer, any excess usage over this limit will be charged at $0.025/GB (US Dollars).